 6 DIY mailing lists

-A mailing list you compile from 'warm' prospects will usually achieve much better response and conversion rates than any rented list (see 7).
+A mailing list you compile from existing ‘warm’ prospects will usually achieve much better response and conversion rates than a rented list of ‘cold’ prospects (see 7).

 6.1 Make up a list from the following: